 What you can expect of me as your manager?

 - Provide perspective.
-Part of my job is to translate the goals of our Executives into goals for our teams, as well as work across other departments to understand their goals.
-I will do my best to provide you with the context you need to do your job
+Part of my job is to translate the goals of the company and strategy into goals for our teams, as well as work across other departments to understand their goals.
+I will do my best to provide you with the context you need to do your job.

 What I expect of you

-- We’ll have a 1:1 every second week (see below), however, if you want to connect to go over additional items, feel free message me up on Teams at any time
+- We’ll have a 1:1 at least every month (see below), however, if you want to connect to go over additional items, feel free message me up on Teams at any time.

 - 1:1 meetings are designed to give you a dedicated time and place to ask anything and everything

 - I encourage you to bring an agenda, list of questions, topics, etc.

 - Hopefully we talk about things you wouldn’t otherwise bring up in a group setting.
 I want our 1:1 to be a safe place; if this isn’t the case please tell my boss.

 - We will go through your agenda first and if time permits I will always have some questions.
 First and foremost these meetings are for you.

 - I’m not a coach, but I’m coaching leader using my context to help you – I will attempt to use the GROW model: